Midnex/Adventure.Land/README.md

 - Auto-move to the designated farming spot, over several maps / continents.
 - Auto-Farm designated mob's
 - Auto-use potions (heal & mana)
-- Auto-Kite enemies.
-(All characters I use (Mage, Priest, Ranger) are ranged characters.)
+- Auto-kite enemies

 ## Individual characters

-- The mage can: auto-attack enemies (farming), energize partymembers, burst enemies and shield hurt allies from damage
+- Mage: auto-attack enemies (farming), energize party members, burst enemies and shield hurt allies from damage
-- The Ranger is also capable to auto-attack enemies (farming), he can use the "hunters mark" and he uses the supertshots (higher dps) skill on enemies.
-He also uses Multishot for optimal farming efficiency.
+- Ranger: auto-attack enemies (farming), they can use Hunter's Mark and they can also use Super SHot (higher dps) skill on enemies.
+They also can use multishot for optimal farming efficiency.
-- The priest also can farm on it's own, heal partymembers and heal the whole party at once if needed.
-He can also debuff (curse) enemies
+- Priest: auto-attack enemies (farming), they can heal party members and heal the whole party at once if needed.
+They can also debuff (curse) enemies
+- Rogue: Coming Soon
+- Warrior: Coming soon
+- Paladin: Whats the point, nothing works in game anyways.

 The individual character modules are still very basic.
 Farming low-level mob's did not require writing complex code, or even character interaction (beyond healing), so far.

 ### The merchant

-The merchant can sell your loot on the marketplace.
-You can just drop your loot inside his store, set a price and he'll sell it.
+The merchant can sell items on the marketplace.
+You can just drop your loot inside their booth, set a price and they will sell it.

-I decided that, because the merchant cannot farm / generate gold on his own, he should act as a support characters for the "productive" characters.

-So he takes care of a lot of things for you!
+So the merchant takes care of a lot of things for you!

-Every 15 minutes, he does a round:
+Every 15 minutes, the merchant does a round:

-- Close the merchant stand
+- Closes the merchant stand
 - Buys potions for all characters
 - Walks to the current farming spot
 - Delivers the potions to all characters
-- Gets all their items...
-- ...and all their gold
+- Gets all their items and gold
-- Goes back to the market
+- Goes back to the main town.
-- Buys scrolls (if needed) to upgrade the items he got from the farming characters
+- Buys scrolls (if needed) to upgrade the items they got from the farming characters
-- Exchanges any gems / chests he received
+- Exchanges any gems / chests they received
 - Deposits all gold above a certain limit in the bank.
-(Remember, to auto-buy things, he cannot deposit all gold, he needs to keep some)
+(Remember, to auto-buy things, they cannot deposit all gold, they needs to keep some)
-- Goes back to town and opens up his little stand
+- Goes back to town and opens up their stand

-Once the stand is open, he continues his work:
+Once the stand is open, they continues their work:

 - Auto-craft (compound) multiple items into a higher level item
 - Put these higher level items in the stand for sale
 - Sell "trash", so your inventory doesn't fill up.
 You can designate what is considered "trash" depending on what your current enemies drop.
 - Tidy the inventory so there are no gaps (from crafting / selling things)
-- Give other players the "merchant's luck"-buff, with a chance to duplicate an item from them
+- Give other players the Merchant's Luck buff
 - Auto-buy cheap items from other merchants.
 If they sell an item under it's value, he'll buy it automatically.

 ## General functions